dunglas/frankenphp/docs/compile.md

 ```

 Then, run the `configure` script with the options needed for your platform.
-Th following `./configure` flags are mandatory, but you can add others, for example to compile extensions or additional features.
+The following `./configure` flags are mandatory, but you can add others, for example to compile extensions or additional features.

 ### Linux